Never Have I Ever (TV series): Plot

 The story centers around Devi Vishwakumar, a 15-year-old (at the start of the series) Indian-American Tamil girl from Sherman Oaks, Los Angeles.
-After her father, Mohan, dies suddenly, Devi enters paralysis due to psychological trauma, making her unable to walk for three months.
+After her father, Mohan, dies suddenly at her band performance, Devi enters paralysis due to psychological trauma, making her unable to walk for three months.
 One day, in an attempt to see her crush Paxton Hall-Yoshida, she miraculously recovers and stands on her legs.
 After having a socially horrible first year, she wishes to change her social status, but friends, family, and feelings do not make it easy for her.
 Meanwhile, Devi's friend Eleanor deals with learning her absentee mother has been back in town for months with no contact, while Devi's other friend Fabiola struggles to come out as lesbian.
 Devi's live-in cousin Kamala tries to hide her college boyfriend from her family, as her family expects her to wed Prashant, a man she's met once, in an arranged marriage.

 The following year, Devi tries to deal with her grief, her identity, and school life.
 At the same time, her relationship with her mother, Nalini, becomes strained.
 When Devi finds out she has to move to India, she and her mom get into a huge argument before they spread her dad’s ashes.
 While spreading Mohan’s ashes, Devi says sorry to her mom.
 Devi also has to deal with her feelings for Paxton and Ben, after she cheats on both of them with each other.
 She also finds out she isn’t moving to India any more, so she has to make up with Ben and Paxton.
-Adding to the mix is a new entrant in school, Aneesa Qureshi.
-Devi starts to feel jealous about her popularity/dating her ex, Ben, and starts a rumor about her anorexia, but they make peace and become close friends.
+Adding to the mix is a new Indian-American in school, Aneesa Qureshi.
+Devi starts to feel jealous about her popularity/dating her ex, Ben, and starts a rumor about her anorexia, at the track race because there's a tent that Trent started to hook up, and Devi saw Ben and Aneesa in there and spreads the rumor but then after Devi finds out Aneesa and Ben are just friends, they make peace and become close friends.
 Devi also finds her mother romantically involved with Dr. Jackson and is upset that she moved on so quickly from the death of her father, so Nalini ends things with Dr. Jackson for Devi.
 Paxton gets over Devi's betrayal and the two become romantically interested again after Devi tutors Paxton.
 Meanwhile, Kamala experiences sexism in her biology research lab.
 She grows close to Prashant before running away from their dinner because she was scared for marriage.
 Kamala does try to apologize to Prashant, but they both realize their relationship is not going to work out.